 From this above expression, we can determine the distance of the fault from the west end.

 Cable Faults Test

-We need to perform loop tests for locating a ground cable fault or short circuit fault in underground cables.
+We need to perform loop tests for locating ground cable faults or short circuit faults in underground cables.

 Unless the resistance of the fault is very high, the resistance of the fault does not affect the results of the loop test.
 Murray loop test and Varley loop test are two common loop tests method.
 These tests work on the principle of the Wheatstone bridge.

-Fall of the potential test method is performed in the case when a second cable free from the fault runs along the faulty cable.
-This method of cable fault location is not as accurate as of that of the Murray loop test.
+Fall of the potential test method is performed in the case when a second cable is free from the faults and runs along the faulty cable.
+This method of cable faults location is not as accurate as that of the Murray loop test.

-In case of locating a short-circuit fault, we have to measure the capacitance of the faulty cable from both ends by the use of a ballistic galvanometer or by an ac bridge.
+In case of locating short-circuit faults on the cable, we have to measure the capacitance of the faulty cable from both ends by the use of a ballistic galvanometer or by an ac bridge.
 The essential requirement for this test is that the core of the cable to be tested should have good insulation resistance.